Enter your search word or phrase below:

 2019 Castañeda Lecture

-The 2019 Gilberto Castañeda Lecture will be held on Thursday, May 2, 2019, at CTS.
-Our 2019 lecturer is Dr. Kent L. Brintnall (pictured), Associate Professor, Religious Studies, and Affiliate Faculty, Women’s & Gender Studies, University of North Carolina-Charlotte.
-His lecture title will be Can We Queer Sex Abuse?
-Dr. Brintnall will be talking about the Roman Catholic sex abuse scandals—situating them in terms of the history of Christianity and homosexuality but also the history of various concepts of “abuse.”
-Registration is below.
+The 2019 Gilberto Castañeda Lecture was held on Thursday, May 2, 2019, at CTS.
+The 2019 lecturer was Dr. Kent L. Brintnall (pictured), Associate Professor, Religious Studies, and Affiliate Faculty, Women’s & Gender Studies, University of North Carolina-Charlotte.
+In his lecture, Can We Queer Sex Abuse?
+Dr. Brintnall discussed the Roman Catholic sex abuse scandals—situating them in terms of the history of Christianity and homosexuality but also the history of various concepts of “abuse.”

 About Dr. Kent L. Brintnall